Teeth of the Mosasaurus

 Fossil Finds and Significance for Science

-Teeth from the Kem Kem Formation
+Teeth from the Kem Kem formation

 The Mosasaurus in Jurassic World

-Bank transfer Belfius iDEAL Maestro Bancontact KBC MasterCard Visa Visa Electron American Express Giropay EPS PayPal
+Belfius iDEAL Maestro Bancontact KBC MasterCard Visa Visa Electron American Express Giropay EPS PayPal

 My account